droxit/roxconnector/README.md

 ## droxit-api.service and install\_service.sh
-The impress.service file allows the api server to be deployed as a [systemd](https://en.wikipedia.org/wiki/Systemd) service.
+The roxconnector.service file allows the api server to be deployed as a [systemd](https://en.wikipedia.org/wiki/Systemd) service.
 To depoy the service run

     sudo install_service.sh /path/to/config.js